What is Pink Cloud syndrome in Sobriety? The Pink Clouding Effect.

 The term pink cloud or pink clouding is often a stage that people go through when they break through an addiction.
 And it is far from unique to

 When we are drinking constantly, our body and mental stability are taking an absolute battering.
 Pink clouding is a term that is used to describe a feeling when you have decided to rid yourself of the booze, and the feeling that follows.

-Often when we take away a poison like alcohol from our body, one so strong that it drains the very life out of you then you may even feel euphoric, elated.
+Often when we take away a poison like alcohol from our body, one so strong that it drains the very life out of you, you may even feel euphoric and elated.
 This can be seen as a good thing as you are finally free of something that has been holding you back for so long.

 Holding you back in your personal life, your social life and your work life.
 Basically, every aspect of your life.
 When you experience this sort of feeling, it has been described as the Pink cloud effect or the pink cloud experience.

 Welcome to the pink cloud.

 What exactly is the pink cloud?
 What does it mean?

 Whenever a person goes through sobriety, feelings and emotions start to return to them.
 Often these are feelings that have long since left them, and it is an exciting time for a person to have such emotions to return.
 To feel like you have returned to your former self.

 The person is so happy, on a natural high for achieving something that has destroyed their every morsel previously.
 It is very natural to be pleased about such an achievement, but often people can get ‘too’ pleased.
 Expectations about the rest of their lives get lifted….well beyond realistic expectations.
 This is what is described as the pink cloud.

 Is the pink cloud dangerous?